nandabritto/Where_is_Billy/README.md

    + Mobile

- Tested with Xiaomi Mi6, Xiaomi Mi8 and webpage works well.
+ Tested with Xiaomi Mi6, Xiaomi Mi8, Samsung J8, Samsumg A30 and Iphone X and webpage works well.
 It is responsive as intended and with no page deformations.

    + Mozilla Dev Tools